 Neighborhood Homes: Under the Neighborhood Homes Program, HPD conveys occupied one- to four-family buildings to selected community-based not-for-profit organizations for rehabilitation and eventual sale to owner-occupants.

-New Foundations: New Foundations calls for the construction of one-to-four family owner-occupied homes and cooperative/condominium units.
+New Infill Homeownership Opportunities Program: The New Infill Homeownership Opportunities Program calls for the construction of one-to-four family owner-occupied homes and cooperative/condominium units.

 REO Program: Restored Homes acquires and rehabilitates foreclosed homes and sells them at affordable prices to qualified homebuyers.